andypiper/sinatra-static-web/README.md

 ... and you are good to go.

 Optionally, fiddle with the settings in the top of the web.rb file to tweak how things work.

+There is an example Cloud Foundry manifest.yml(.example) file - if you wish to use this for one-push deployment, rename to manifest.yml and edit the name of the application to be something unique for your Cloud Foundry installation, or the push will fail.